 Pop gave me a wooden box that belonged to his father Shojiro.
 He said Shojiro’s friend made it for him in the internment camp at Hay.

-My grandfather Tomo (from now he referred to himself as Tom) at age 18, enlisted in the Australian Army just two weeks prior to his father’s death.
+My grandfather Tomo (he referred to himself as Tom from around this time) at age 18, enlisted in the Australian Army just two weeks prior to his father’s death.
 His older brother Kazu had already been in the Army for a year.

-Pop joined the Army’s cinema unit and was given a projectionist set to entertain troops.
-He took this with him to Papua New Guinea.
-At one point he had his finger severed in a projection reel and required surgery.
-This didn’t stop his love for cinema though!
+The letter must have worked, for Pop was sent on active duty to what is now Papua New Guinea, as part of the army’s cinema unit.
+He was given a projectionist set to entertain troops.
+At one point he severed his finger in a projection reel and required surgery.
+It didn’t stop his love for cinema, though!

-During his time in the Army, Pop was tasked with marching the Japanese back to Hay after the Cowra breakout.
-I can’t imagine how difficult this could have been for him or if by now he had decided to detach himself from his Japanese identity.
+During his time in the army, Pop was tasked with marching the Japanese back to Hay after the Cowra breakout.
+I can’t imagine how difficult this would have been for him.
+Or perhaps he had decided to detach himself from his Japanese identity?

-Pop said being in the army was the best thing he ever did.
+Pop said joining the army was the best thing he ever did.
 He had so much pride marching on ANZAC Day.
 He had a strong connection to Australia despite his Japanese roots and identified with being Australian.

 I still remember as small children, my brothers and I crowding around the TV waiting to see Pop march down George Street behind the Cinema Unit flag with its large projection screen on it.

-Tom and Kaz both returned from the war.
+Pop and his brother Kaz both returned from the war.
 However, Kaz died young at only 50 years old from an aneurysm.
 My mum described Kaz as a wonderful uncle, always happy with a beaming smile.

 Pop spent many years travelling all over the world, including Japan.
-In 1982 he went to Japan to visit a family friend Shu and his wife Mrs Nish.
-Shu lived ‘out the back’ of Pop’s family home in Burwood in a small cottage.
-My mum said Shu would teach her Japanese writing when she visited and Mrs Nish always cooked Japanese food.
-They didn’t speak English and I remember Pop showing me a video he took visiting their home in Japan, waving and smiling happily to each other.
-I don’t know what brought them to Australia and why they left again.
+In 1982 he went to Japan to visit a family friend Shiu Nishimura and his wife Harume or Mrs Nish (as mum called her).
+Shiu lived ‘out the back’ of Pop’s family home in Burwood in a small cottage.
+My mum said Shiu would teach her Japanese writing when she visited and Mrs Nish always cooked Japanese food.

-My pop, Tom Omaye died in 2018 at 93 years old and my Nan followed him shortly after.
+My Pop, Tom/Tomo Omaye died in 2018, aged 93 years old.
+My Nan Mary followed him shortly after.
 Pop was ready to go, his years of struggling with emphysema exhausted him.
-This gave us all time to say proper goodbyes, but even with the option of proper goodbyes, it still didn’t prepare me for everything I wished I could ask him.
+This gave us all time to say our proper goodbyes, but even with the option of proper goodbyes, it still didn’t prepare me for everything I wished I could ask him.
 Especially now after my newfound knowledge and understanding of the difficulties he must have faced in his life.